 Planning to do Napa Valley wine tasting during your visit to the Bay Area?
 Check out this guide to learn about when to visit, which wineries to see, and the best forms of transportation!

-Napa Valley Wine Tasting California is renowned nationwide for its famous wines and wineries.
-From Paso Robles in Southern California up to the northern coastal town of Mendocino, you’ll be sure to find exquisite boutique wines pressed from local vineyards.
 But, if you’re looking for the best that California Wine Country has to offer, the phrase that comes to the top every time is Napa Valley wine tasting.
 Located just about two hours north of the San Francisco area, Napa is definitely the most iconic and renowned region of Northern California’s Wine Country.

-When you think of Wine Country, this is probably the place that comes to mind.
+When you think of Wine Country, Napa Valley and Sonoma are probably the places that come to mind.
 Here you’ll find rolling hills covered with thriving vineyards, five-star resorts, local artisanal culinary goods, Michelin-rated restaurants, and an incomparably beautiful countryside.
+And, of course, some of the world’s most famous, award-winning wines!

-So, it’s not surprising that a northbound day trip to experience some Napa wine tasting is one of the most popular activities for Bay Area locals and tourists.
+So, it’s not surprising that a northbound day trip to experience some of Napa Valley’s best wine tastings is one of the most popular activities for Bay Area locals and tourists.
 In this guide to Napa Valley wine tasting, we’ll discuss five of our favorite artisan wineries in the region— Monticello Vineyards, James Cole Winery, Ru Vango, Frog’s Leap Winery, and Laird Family Estate.
 We’ll also cover the best place to stop for a casual lunch, when to travel, and some great options for Napa Valley transportation from San Francisco.

-When to Visit Wine Country
+When to Visit Wine Country for the Best Winery Tour

-As you’re planning your trip for Napa Valley wine tasting, the first thing you’ll want to consider is the timing.
-So, when is the best time of year for wine tasting in Northern California?
-If you can, we recommend scheduling your visit during the harvest season, from August to October.
 Along with classic wine tastings, you can expect to participate in harvest dinners, grape smashing events, and street fairs.
 Overall, It’s the best time of year to truly experience the artistic and romantic spirit of winemaking.
 Furthermore, reservations book up quickly during this time period.
 Due to the increased number of visitors, we suggest booking harvest season tastings, accommodations, and tours well in advance.

 While we recommend planning your trip to Napa over the harvest season, you really can’t go wrong when it comes to timing your visit to Wine Country.
 The valley is known for its mild year-round temperatures.
 Whether you come in autumn, winter, spring, or summer, the beautiful rolling landscape covered in vineyards will make a striking backdrop to your visit.